noice-noise/TECH-D/README.md

 ## Disclaimer

 This prototype version is currently in progress.
 Any information, models, and functions may or may not be accurate.
+The Cebu Institute of Technology - University does not officially endorse this project.
+For official help and information, please visit the official [university website](https://cit.edu/).

+# Resources
 Various free assets and open-sourced projects has been utilized in the development of this application.

-The CIT University does not officially endorse this project.
-For official help and information, please visit the official [university website](https://cit.edu/).

 ## Packages